flakas/Latte/README.md

 - `lattestats -h` to print an help message

 Time options:

+- `--time-all` to analyze all known log data
+- `--time-seconds S` to analyze log data created in last S seconds
+- `--time-days D` to analyze log data created in last D days
+- `--time-weeks W` to analyze log data created in last W weeks
-- `-t all` to analyze log data from past 24 hours
+- `--time-months M` to analyze log data created in last M months

-- `-t X d` analyze log data from past X days, where X is any positive integer
-- `-t X w` analyze log data from past X weeks, where X is any positive integer
-- `-t X m` analyze log data from past X months, where X is any positive integer
-- `-t X` analyze log data from past X seconds, where X is any positive integer
+By default `lattestats` will analyze logs created in past 24 hours.

 Grouping options: